Until the end of the year I will be donating 25% of the sum total of donations to the blog to the Schizophrenia & Psychosis Action Alliance.

 I am a Nebraska Cornhusker football lover for life.
 Such is the life of a boy born and raised in the great state of Nebraska.

-I hope you’ll join in as I root my ass (sorry a-s-s) off for them the rest of this season and for all the years to come.
+I hope you’ll join in as I root my ass (sorry a-s-s) off for them for all the years to come.

 Make a one-time donation

 Make a monthly donation

 Make a yearly donation

 Choose an amount

 Your contribution is appreciated.